Muzzled Science Timeline

 - After the B.C.
 Civil Liberties Association files formal complaints against the RCMP and CSIS for illegally monitoring anti-pipeline environmental groups, a piece in The Tyee claims "fascist attitudes and behaviour" on the part of Canada's government.
 EH - 04/25/2014

-- Federal government closes seven out of eleven Department of Fisheries and Oceans libraries, in what has been called "libricide" and a knowledge massacre.
+- Federal government closes seven out of nine Department of Fisheries and Oceans libraries, in what has been called "libricide" and a knowledge massacre.
 The library closures are hailed as a blow to democracy that is damaging to Canada's collective memory, and critics compare the move to US president George Bush's cuts to federal environmental libraries.
 Concerns raised about whether dismantled collections are being adequately digitized.
 Ted Hsu, MP for Kingston and the Islands, voices his concern: "The Harper government may not like science ... but it does not have the right to literally trash the products of decades worth of research just because it doesn't suit the ideology of the Harper Conservatives. ...
 Destroying data is not just an ideological problem, it's also blatant fiscal mismanagement."
 Fisheries Minister Gail Shea denies claims by anonymous scientists that those books not left in dumpsters have been burned or sent to landfills, stating that books were "recycled in a green fashion."
 Anonymous DFO scientists continue to voice concerns.
 Elizabeth May poses a serious challenge to the legality of the library closures.
 EH - 04/25/2014

 - Health Canada's primary research library closed.
 Scientists forced to work around the cuts to library funding: some borrow university students' library cards, and one scientist stores books and journals in his basement for his colleagues' use.
 EH - 04/25/2014